Ocean Star Cruises

 Ocean Star Cruises is a Mexican cruise line based in Mexico City.
 It was founded in 2010, the first Mexican cruise line.
-The first ship in its fleet was the MV Ocean Star Pacific (launched on 9 July 1970 for RCCL), purchased in December 2010 to become the first ship in the fleet.
+The first ship in its fleet was the Ocean Star Pacific, launched on 9 July 1970 for Royal Caribbean International, purchased in December 2010 to become the first ship in the fleet.
 It officially entered service on April 10, 2011.

-The cruise ship sailed the waters of the Mexican Riviera, with embarkation ports at Acapulco and Manzanillo.
-The company planned to expand its fleet to include six additional newly built vessels in the next 5 years.
-Ocean Star Cruises no longer operates any cruise ships as of 2012.
+The Ocean Star Pacific sailed the waters of the Mexican Riviera, with embarkation ports at Acapulco and Manzanillo.
+The company planned to expand its fleet to include six newly built vessels in the next five years.
+After the ship encountered generator problems, it was withdrawn in July 2011 and laid up in Mazatlan.